robert-westenberger/knowledgebase/real-estate/properties.md

 ### Orange — $476,072
 - https://www.zillow.com/homedetails/22-E-Broome-St-Port-Jervis-NY-12771/31797420_zpid/ ( 420k 1840 triplex "- EARN 8.3% ROI AFTER ALL EXPENSES  $35,000 NET ANNUAL INCOME.
 Gross Income $55,800!!".
 Sold "as is".
 Is there something wrong with the property?
 Can't tell by looking at the pictures.
+- https://www.zillow.com/homedetails/155-Chambers-St-Newburgh-NY-12550/31793858_zpid/ (390k 1900 triplex.
+The pictures look immaculate.
+Streetview from 2023 shows the house next door with boarded up windows.
+I think this is in the ghetto.   )
 ### Putnam — $538,385

 ## Mid-Hudson Valley